 Many banks have special packages for students.
 You can divide your money into online-only savings accounts, so you know you have money set aside for rent, bills, and other expenses.

 If you’re flatting, open a flat account to save money and avoid unnecessary stress.
-Read the Financial Survival Guide for tips on how to do this.
+Read the Managing Your Money guide (PDF) for tips on how to do this.
 The Accommodation Service provides more advice on flatting and tenancy concerns.

 Most students are eligible for the Community Services Card, which reduces costs of healthcare and services.
 Eligibility is judged on personal annual income.
 See the Work and Income website for details and how to apply, or ask for an application form from a Student Finance adviser or Student Health.

 The Managing Your Money guide (PDF) has advice and details about working while studying, including an explanation of IRD rules, codes, and exemptions.
 If you’re thinking of taking on a part-time job while you study, it’s important to read these carefully, so you don’t run into problems.

 We recommend signing up for IRD online services, where you can easily apply for exemptions and special rates, see your up-to-date student loan balance, and apply for tax refunds.